vinahluwalia/textsummarization/README.md

 Learnings:
 - Developing an asynchronous RESTful API with Python and FastAPI
 - Developing and Testing a FastAPI app with Pytest
-- Containerization of FastAPI and Postres in Docker
+- Containerization of FastAPI and Postgres in Docker